K. Sridhar: Literature

 Sridhar's debut novel, Twice Written was published by Popular Prakashan, Mumbai in 2011.
 This novel addresses important existential and philosophical questions through the lives of three young people living in Bombay in the 80's.
 Twice Written was reviewed in The Hindu and the Deccan Herald.

 A critical edition of Twice Written was published in 2019 by Curato, Mumbai.

-Sridhar has begun working on his second novel, Ajita.
+Sridhar's second novel, Ajita, was published in January 2025 by Westland Books.
+Ajita is a fictionalised account of the life of the Carvaka philosopher, Ajita Kesakambali, presented in the novel as a story written by a contemporary professor of Philosophy called Moksh Malhar.
+Ajita presents Ajita's story alongside Moksh's own till the stories get intertwined and the book loops back upon itself.
+The form of the novel also mirrors its central concern with missing elements.
+The book is a lipogram in twenty-six chapters leaving out, in each chapter, one letter of the alphabet altogether.